apache/hertzbeat/home/docs/start/sslcert-practice.md

 5. Set the threshold (triggered one week before the certificate expires)

-> In the same way, add a new configuration threshold and configure an alarm expression - when the indicator expires timestamp `end_timestamp`, the `now()` function is the current timestamp, if the configuration triggers an alarm one week in advance: `end_timestamp <= (now( ) + 604800000)` , where `604800000` is the 7-day total time difference in milliseconds.
+> In the same way, add a new configuration threshold and configure an alarm expression - when the metric expires timestamp `end_timestamp`, the `now()` function is the current timestamp, if the configuration triggers an alarm one week in advance: `end_timestamp <= (now( ) + 604800000)` , where `604800000` is the 7-day total time difference in milliseconds.

 ![](/img/docs/start/ssl_7.png)